Jacehaberlach/jacehaberlach.github.io/README.md

 |     DTZW RTR    |    YOUR MOM     |  5  |
 |    TJPMNDNOZM   |    YOURSISTER   | 21  |
 |     UKQNZWZ     |      YOUR DAD   | 22  |
+Your sister and Your dad are supposed to be swapped with its keys and encode

 ## Part 3: Connection to TCP/IP Model